 Common Sage (Salvia officinalis)

 This is an herb some of us may be familiar with from cooking (or even baking), hence some of its common names, culinary or kitchen sage.
 This variety of Mediterranean sage is a short-lived highly aromatic compact perennial that also reseeds easily.
-This herb enjoys a sunny spot in the garden with good drainage and can be easily grown in a pot.
+This herb enjoys a sunny spot in the garden with good drainage, and you can easily grow it in a pot.

-Just like other aromatic herbs, sage can be used externally and internally in a myriad of ways.
+Just like other aromatic herbs, you can use sage externally and internally in a myriad of ways.
 My favorite way to enjoy sage internally is by consuming infused sage honey and externally for a mouthwash, which is a popular use for sage.
 I also take sage with rose tincture to help calm night sweats.